krypdkat/AmoveoMinerMan/README.md

 ```

 ##TODO
-So far, we are using the same algorithm with Mandelhoff.
-Me and my guys are developing different approach to improve the performance soon.
+So far, we see many new techniques to improve this miners.
+But we need to collect more feedback to finalize basic things.